adumont/hrm-cpu/README.md

 ## Disclaimer

-- I'm not an Computer Science Engineer, nor a hardware engineer.
+- I'm not a Computer Science Engineer, nor a hardware engineer.
 I'm a novice in digital electronics, but I enjoy learning from books, youtube videos and tutorials online.
 - This is a strictly personal project, with entertaining and educational objectives exlusively.
 - It's not optimized in any way.
 I'll be happy if it even gets to work.
 - It's a work in progress, so it's incomplete (and may never be complete).
-- Documentation is also incomplete (and may never be complete).
+- ALthough I try to be thorough, this documentation is incomplete (and may never be complete).

 ## CPU Architecture components